Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/README.md

 The time command will return the value on the computer's clock in seconds.

 ## 10 - Metaprogramming Commands

-### Execute

-The Execute command takes a string and executes it as Kaeon FUSION code.

-For example, if we have a file called "My Code.op" with the content:

-    Log Line: Hello

-then:

-    Execute: Open: My Code.op

-will print "Hello" to the console.

 ### Run